applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> r2 = DNA("ACCGAGGTTAACGGTGACCAGGTACCAGAAGGGTACCAGGTAGGAGACACGGCGATTAA")
 >>> q1 = DNA("TTCCAGGTAAACGGTGACCAGGTACCAGTTGCGTTTGTTGTAGGAGACACGGGGACCCA")
 ```
 Here we just stored 3 sequences as variables.
-Now we're going to computer the hamming distance on them using the function `hamming()`.
+Now we're going to compute the hamming distance between them using the function `hamming()`.
 Don't forget we can look at what any function does by using `%psource`.
 Let's see what the `hamming()` function looks like (don't worry if some parts of it aren't entirely clear just yet):

 ```python
 >>> %psource hamming